-I started adding a couple of friends and my brother into my friends list.
-I never thought that this is going to be addictive, since I tend to check my account whenever I’m at the internet cafe.
-Later on, I’m like everybody else–adding friends, exchanging testimonials, customizing layout, uploading pictures, and so on.
+I started adding a couple of friends and my brother into my friend list.
+I never thought that this is going to be addictive since I tend to check my account whenever I’m at the internet cafe.
+Later on, I’m like everybody else–adding friends, exchanging testimonials, customizing the layout, uploading pictures, and so on.
 Oh, how wonderful it is, to reconnect with your old friends and see what they’re up to!

 Friends, Old Friends, Former Friends…

 For the fun part, I started searching for my former classmates and friends… well, mostly from freshman to junior high.